Azure/azure-sdk-for-php/README.md

   If you are new to Composer, its worth having a look at the [Basic Usage Guide](https://getcomposer.org/doc/01-basic-usage.md) to get started.
-When you are ready, skip ahead to creating a `composer.json` config file interactively by running the following in a command prompt in the root of your project directory:
+When you are ready, skip ahead to creating a `composer.json` config file interactively by running the following in a command prompt in the root directory of your project:

   ```
   php composer.phar init